bjeptum/alx-system_engineering-devops/0x07-networking_basics/README.md

  ## *Learning Objectives*:
  - Introduction to OSI Model and its layers
  - Typical usage of LAN and WAN including their geographical sizes
- - An understanding of the Internet taht is: IP addresses
+ - An understanding of the Internet that is: IP addresses
  - What TCP/UDP is and their differences